You can view the full standard and more information about its design principles in Confluence.

 - Transaction history: Allows a Third Party to retrieve a list of transactions posted to an account that results in an increase or decrease to a balance with in a defined date range.

-- Beneficiaries: Allows a Third Party to retrieve a list of trusted beneficiaries linked to a specific account.
+- Beneficiaries: Allows a Third Party to retrieve a list of saved recipients of payments linked to a specific account.

 - Direct debits: Allows a Third Party to retrieve the list of direct debits that have been set up on a specific account.